AhmedAlatawi/test-angular-app-with-jest-and-spectator/README.md

-# Test Angular App with Jest and Spectator :eyeglasses:
+# Test Angular App with Jest, Spectator, and Cypress :eyeglasses:

-The purpose of this project is to demonstrate how to configure and use [Jest](https://jestjs.io/) with [Spectator](https://ngneat.github.io/spectator/) to write unit tests for an Angular app.
-The unit test examples are for components and services only.
+The purpose of this project is to demonstrate how to configure and use [Jest](https://jestjs.io/) with [Spectator](https://ngneat.github.io/spectator/) to write unit tests, and [Cypress](https://www.cypress.io/) to write E2E tests for an Angular app.

+Please note that the unit test examples are for components and services only.
 Tests for directives and pipes will come soon.

 ![](./images/jest-and-spectator.gif)